 The trigger level is dependent on the coverage purchased by individual countries.
-Member governments may purchase coverage which triggers for a '1-in-15-year' hurricane, a '1-in-20-year' earthquake or a '1-in5-year' rainfall event, for example, with maximum coverage of US\$100M available for each peril.
-The cost of coverage is a direct function of the amount of risk being transferred, ensuring no cross-subsidisation of premiums and a level playing field for all participants.
+Member governments may purchase coverage which triggers for a '1-in-15-year' hurricane or a '1-in-20-year' earthquake, for example, with maximum coverage of US\$100 million available for each peril.
+The cost of coverage is a direct function of the amount of risk being transferred, ensuring no cross-subsidization of premiums and a level playing field for all participants.